eNMS-automation/eNMS/docs/source/automation/service_editor.md

--   `Skip Value`: Defines the success value of the service when skipped (in a workflow, the success value defines whether to follow the success path (success edge), the failure path (failure edge), or be discarded (in which case no result is created and the workflow graph will not proceed for that device).
+-   `Skip Value`: Defines the success value of the service when skipped (in a workflow, the success value defines whether to follow the success path (success edge), the failure path (failure edge), or be discarded (in which case no result is created, and the workflow graph will not proceed for that device).
 Note that another parallel part of the workflow might still generate a result for the device if discarded in one path (when parallel paths are used in the workflow).